 Pass the Exam

-Not every state licenses pharmacy technicians, but you’ll need to check with your state licensing board to be sure.
+Not all states have licensure requirements for pharmacy technicians.
+The specific regulations and requirements vary from state to state.
+It is important to research and understand the rules and guidelines in your state before pursuing a career as a pharmacy technician.
 Even if licensure isn’t required in your area, it may be smart to become certified.
-The Bureau of Labor Statistics notes that some employers only hire certified workers so certification may make it easier to get a job.
+The Bureau of Labor Statistics notes that some employers only hire certified workers, so certification may make it easier to get a job.

 Two organizations offer certification programs for pharmacy technicians: the Pharmacy Technician Certification Board (PTCB) and the National Healthcareer Association (NHA).
 Both require applicants to pass a certification exam.
 Here are the details on each one as well as more about state regulations for pharmacy technicians.